avishaan/codehatcher.github.io/_posts/2019-04-18-story-creation-pm.md

 Feature or bug story is placed in backlog in order of priority as decided upon by engineering and design.
 There is no concept of low/medium/high only what gets done next.
 Chores are prioritized by engineering.

 ### Story Pointing
 Feature stories are pointed by the PM with the help of engineering and/or VPE.
-Stories with large points suggests that it’s estimates are not predictable and those stories should be broken into smaller more predictable values.
+Stories with large points suggest that it’s estimates are not predictable and those stories should be broken into smaller more predictable values.
 This allows engineering to relay to business “how much time will something take” instead of “how hard is this to do”.
-Difficulty is a value which requires engineering context which design and business do not have.
-Time is a value which requires a context all teams have.
+The difficulty is a value that requires engineering context which design and business do not have.
+Time is a value that requires a context all teams have.
 Point estimates:

 Point|Description